brunosan/cv/index.md

 * Strategic Advisory Board.
 Inmarsat, International Partnership Programme.
 * Advisory Board, IamtheCODE.
 NGO to promote coding skills for girls and women.
 * Member of the *World Economic Forum*, "Expert Network".
+* Board Member [Volt Europa](https://www.volteuropa.org/), the first pan-european  political movement, with the same program across Europe.
+In the European Parliamentarian Elections 2019 we ran from 8 countries, gathered 0.5 million votes, and one MEP.

 ## Books